Finite-Function-Encoding Quantum States: Local equivalence of Finite-Function-Encoding states

-Clearly every FFE state can be transformed into its dephased form by a set of \emph{unique} local $Z$ operations.
-Thus, requiring that the state is in its dephased form fixes the local $Z$ operation.
-However, this leaves the ambiguity on the $X$ operations, i.e., there is not a single unique normal form.
-Furthermore, although making permutations of the \emph{core} leads to LFP equivalent states, one can also permute the $T_f$ out of the dephased form and then return to it with a different $Z$ operation, leading potentially to a new LFP equivalent state.
-Thus, e.g., in the case $n=2$ where $T_f$ is a matrix, we have to consider all permutations of rows and columns.
-Using these simple preliminary observations we can derive a conceptually-simple algorithm to find the orbits of states under LFP operations.
+Clearly, both $M_f$ and $T_f $ describe the state completely.
+To simplify the notation, we sometimes identify $M_f$ with $f$ when clear from the context.
+Let us now discuss how $M_f$ and $T_f$ are transformed under the action of a LFP operation: The action of a local $X_\pi$ gate is a permutation of certain entries of $M_f$ and $T_f$.
+However, since the permutation is local, only a subset of these entries can be changed.
+In fact, let us assume that a permutation acts on the first system, which exchanges the values of $0$ and $1$ and leaves other values unchanged.
+We find that in $M_f$, elements $f(0,e_2,\dots,e_n)$ are exchanged with $f(1,e_2,\dots,e_n)$, while all $e_i$ stay the same.
+From this, we can easily generalize and see that a local $X_\pi$ operation acts as a permutation of rows, or columns both in $M_f$ and $T_f$ if they are matrices, i.e., in case of $n=2$, and as a permutation of their higher-dimensional counterparts if they are higher-order tensors.
+A $Z_{h}$ operation is \emph{local} if the function $h(x_1,\dots,x_n)$ is univariate. \bl{For example, consider $Z_h$ acting on a first qudit only, this means} that it transforms $f(0,e_2,\dots,e_n)$ to $f(0,e_2,\dots,e_n)+h(0)$, $f(1,e_2,\dots,e_n)$ to $f(1,e_2,\dots,e_n)+h(1)$ and so forth.
+In terms of $M_f$ this means that we add a constant term to certain rows or columns \bl{or their higher-dimensional counterparts.}{} For $T_f$ this translates into \bl{multiplication of} the corresponding \bl{rows and columns by}{} constant phases.
+Note, that these operations are \bl{a subset of} operations which define equivalence classes of complex Hadamard matrices~\cite{TadejZyczkowski2006}. \bl{In fact, we can define a normal form under LFP similarly as in Hadamard matrix theory, where the coefficient tensor of the state is such that} \bl{ } \bl{Following the terminology of Hadamard matrices, we call this normal form {\it dephased}.
+In the case of $n=2$ we call the submatrix $(T_f)_{i_1,i_2}$ for $i_1,i_2 \in \{1,\dots,d-1\}$ the {\it core}.} Clearly, every FFE state can be transformed into its dephased form by a set of \emph{unique} local $Z_h$ operations.
+Thus, requiring that the state is in its dephased form fixes the local $Z_h$ operation.
+However, this leaves the ambiguity on the $X_\pi$ operations, i.e., there is not a single unique normal form.
+Furthermore, although making permutations of the non-zero entries of the normal form leads to LFP equivalent states, one can also permute the $T_f$ out of the dephased form and then return to it with a different $Z_h$ operation, leading potentially to a new LFP equivalent state.
+Thus, \bl{to find all states LFP equivalent to a given state}{}, e.g., in the case $n=2$ where $T_f$ is a matrix, we have to \bl{scan} all permutations of rows and columns, \bl{and then apply the corresponding $Z_h$ operations to bring the state back into the dephased form}.
+Using these simple preliminary observations, we can derive a conceptually-simple algorithm to find the orbits of states under LFP operations.
 Starting from a dephased state, we can apply permutations followed by a return to the dephased form.
-Once, all permutations have been applied all equivalent states are found.
+Once, all permutations have been applied, all equivalent states are found.
 Unfortunately, the number of permutations increases rapidly with $d$ and $n$: a rough estimate of the complexity of the algorithm is $\mathcal O\left((d!)^n\right)$.
-Because of this inherent complexity the method is practically useless already for very small values of $d$ and $n$.
+Because of this inherent complexity, the method \bl{becomes infeasible} already for very small values of $d$ and $n$.
 However, we are able to use it in order to divide all $3^9$ bipartite qutrit FFE states into $9$ LFP equivalence classes and all $4^{16}$ bipartite ququart FFE states into $807$ LFP classes, which are described in detail in Appendix~\ref{AP:qutritClasses}.